Chart Color Schemes

 The level of residential development activity in East Killara is very low in comparison to the average area assessed nationally by AreaSearch

-East Killara has recorded no new dwelling approvals between 2017 and 2022.
-This lack of recent development indicates a mature, established suburb with limited available land for new construction.
-For buyers, this scarcity of new housing stock typically supports property values and intensifies competition among existing homes.
+East Killara has recorded no new dwelling approvals from 2017 to present.
+This indicates a mature, established suburb where available land for new construction is limited.
+For buyers, this scarcity of new housing stock typically supports property values and means competition may be primarily among existing homes.

 Frequently Asked Questions - Development